ducksandgoats/gun-fetch/README.md

 PUT: write data, must have body

-PATCH: delete data, body(must be a falsey value, null is preferred) is optional, if no body is provided, then body will be turned to null(next update)
+PATCH: delete data, body(must be a falsey value, null is preferred) is optional, if no body is provided, then body will be turned to null

 POST: same as PUT, but uses gun.set(), might be removed later on